jonnonz1/nz-statute-book/acts/public/2012/sale-and-supply-of-alcohol-act-2012.md

   (d) for a canteen established with the authority of the board of Fire and Emergency New Zealand, means that board.

 ### 11 Authorised sales of alcohol at international airports exempted
-This Act is subject to section 96 of the Civil Aviation Act 1990.
+This Act is subject to sections 252 and 426 of the Civil Aviation Act 2023.

 ### 12 Homestays exempted
 (1) This subsection applies to an individual person who—